wienkers/marEx/docs/modules/track.rst

 **area_filter_quartile** : float
   Quantile (0-1) for filtering smallest objects.
   For example, 0.25 removes smallest 25% of objects, 0.5 removes smallest 50%.
+  Mutually exclusive with area_filter_absolute.

+**area_filter_absolute** : int
+  Minimum area (in grid cells) for an object to be retained.
+  For example, 25 keeps only events with 25 or more grid cells.
+  Mutually exclusive with area_filter_quartile.

 Core Tracking Parameters
 -------------------------